ofcdune/RouteLoop/README.md

 with Network as your IPv4-Network in CIDR-Notation and Delay in milliseconds (A delay of 0 means no delay). `--v` prints out the progress of the application, but potentially reduces speed.
 If not specified, the program will only print out the suspected Loops (IPv4-Addresses for which the TTL exceeded in transit)

+# Math
+Really, math?
+Yes, this is to estimate the duration of the scan.
+A /24 network has 2 to the power of 32-24 hosts, namely 256.
+Divide that by the milliseconds you specified and it should provide you with a reasonable estimate, provided, your network speed is fast enough.

 # Roadmap
 - Add support for exporting results
 - Add support for IPv6